CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/ILiquidStack_ILiquidDefinition.md

 ```

 ## Get fluid properties
-As an ILiquidStack represents a liquid, here surely must also be a way of retrieving the fluid's properties.
+As an ILiquidStack represents a liquid, there surely must also be a way of retrieving the fluid's properties.
 Check the table to see what you can retrieve from the ILiquidStack Object using ZenGetters.

 | Zengetter   | What is this?                                             | Return Type       | Example                             |